 *International Union for Conservation of Nature is the world’s main authority on the conservation status of species.

 Omnivorous – acorns, beech nuts, cherries, bamboo shoots, leaves, grasses, grubs and insects

 Heavily forested areas in hills and mountains and also tropical rainforests

-Southern Asia, from Iran to Japan
+Asia, from Iran to Japan

 They are also affected by human exploitation in bear farms.
 Bear bile is a traditional ingredient in Asian medicine and is extracted from living moon bears.
 Caught from the wild with vicious traps, the bears are kept in cramped cages – their teeth and claws removed – and a metal catheter inserted into their gall bladders.
-It is estimated that there are more than 10,000 moon bears held in farms in horrific conditions in China and Vietnam.
+It is estimated there are more than 10,000 moon bears held in farms in horrific conditions in China and Vietnam.

-Sadly, these bears cannot be returned to the wild, but at the sanctuary they are treated with the compassion that they deserve.
+Sadly, these bears cannot be returned to the wild, but at the sanctuary they are treated with the compassion they deserve.